Operation Azm-e-Istehkam

 Operation Azm-e-Istehkam is a counter-insurgency operation launched by the government of Pakistan in June 2024.
-The operation was approved by prime minister Shehbaz Sharif.
-The operation will include not only military action, but also socio-economic uplift to deter extremism.
+The operation was approved by prime minister Shehbaz Sharif, and planned to include not only military action, but also socio-economic uplifting efforts to deter extremism.

 Etymology

 Azm-e-Istehkam translates to "Resolve for Stability".
 Azm means "resolve", while Istehkam means "stability" in Urdu.
 The phrase Azm-e-Istehkam has been chosen by the government to emphasise onto the non-kinetic parameters of the operation aimed at socio-economic upliftment to counter extremism.

 Background

 Pakistan has been facing a looming Islamist insurgency in North-Western parts of the country since 2001 that came to haunt Pakistani state in an aftermath of 9/11 attacks.
 The al-Qaeda terrorists fled Afghanistan seek refuge in the bordering Federally Administered Tribal Areas of Pakistan.
 The insurgency blew up in 2004 when tensions rooted in the Pakistan Army's search for al-Qaeda fighters in Pakistan's mountainous Waziristan area escalated into armed resistance.
-Pakistan's actions were presented as its contribution to the U.S. War on terror.
+Pakistan's actions were presented as its contribution to the U.S. war on terror.

 The situation in erstwhile FATA further complicated with the emergence of Tehreek-Taliban Pakistan (TTP).
 Local Pakistani jihadi fighters that had previously fought Soviets, with support from Central Asian militant groups along with Arab fighters of al-Qaeda, in 2007 formed TTP.

 The TTP emerged as one of the most lethal groups with the goal to overthrow Government of Pakistan in Islamabad and replace it with a Taliban-style government.